so1der/tiktok-downloader/README.md

 chrome_options.add_argument("--headless")
 driver = webdriver.Chrome(options=chrome_options)
 ```
-All these code lines are located in driverInit() function.

 Due to prevalence of Google Chrome, I decided to make downloader work with it.
 But if dont use Chrome, and cant edit code, but still want to use this downloader - contact me, and I will help.